shigebeyond/jkmvc/doc/db/query_builder.md

 ### 2.4 LIMIT

 When querying large sets of data, it is often better to limit the results and page through the data one chunk at a time.
-This is done using the `limit(limit:Int, offset:Int = 0)` methods.
+This is done using the `limit(start:Int, offset:Int = 0)` methods.

 ```
 query.from(`posts`).limit(10, 30);